The stacky concentration theorem: Preliminaries on stacks

 \subsection{Stabilizers of group actions}

-Given an action of an algebraic group $G$ on an Artin stack $X$, we define the stabilizer of the action (``$G$-stabilizer'') at any point $x$ of $X$.
+Suppose given an action of an algebraic group $G$ on an Artin stack $X$, in the sense of \cite{RomagnyGroupActions} (for $1$-Artin stacks) or \cite[\S 4.2]{KhanNCTS} (for higher Artin stacks).
+We will define the stabilizer of the action (``$G$-stabilizer'') at any point $x$ of $X$.
 When the stabilizer at $x$ of $X$ itself is trivial, this coincides with the stabilizer of the quotient stack $[X/G]$ at $x$.

 We fix an fppf group algebraic space $G$ over a $k$-scheme $S$.

 \begin{rem} Let $f : X \to Y$ be a morphism of Artin stacks over $S$.
 The relative inertia stack $I_{X/Y}$ is a group Artin stack over $X$ which fits into a cartesian square